Solitude : Timed Writing

 I spend most days alone.
-I work at home adding features or fixing bugs on a Web sites.
-I don’t have to speak or get dressed.
+I work at home adding features or fixing bugs on Web sites.
+I do not have to speak or get dressed.
 Staff sends screenshots of bugs, I generally reply with a link to the fix.
 If I really tried, I could get through an entire day without speaking or typing English.

 I try to take a break to ride my bicycle for an hour.
 I ride 8 or 10 miles through sparsely populated neighborhoods of expansive private homes.
 When I was a teenager, I rode laps around semi-dangerous Prospect Park with a group of fellows.
 I would rather ride alone.
 I want to be able to stop when I want, coast when I want.